The right place to find used boats is the Swedish answer on eBay, namely Blocket.

 Why recommend Blocket?

 Hundreds of boats are put up for sale on Blocket every single day.
-To find your new boat, it is, therefore, good to look the adds through often, not to be overwhelmed by the gigantic number.
-A number of sellers have seen the light and post their add every day.
+To find your new boat, it is, therefore, good to look the ads through often, not to be overwhelmed by the gigantic number.
+A number of sellers have seen the light and posted their ads every day.

 At the time of writing, there are around 10,000 boats for sale on the site!